Zermatt is one of the world’s best known ski resorts and for good reason.

 Of the World’s Top 10 Mountain Restaurants, Zermatt generally features 3 or 4 times.
 It’s THAT good.

-Reservations are best done in advance, especially if you are confined to travelling in school holidays.
+Reservations are best done in advance, especially if you are travelling in school holidays.
 We highly recommend popping over to Italy for lunch one day as well.

 In town in the evenings you will be spoilt for choice.
 From easy-going Italians run by actual Italians right up to 2 Michelin stars, you will find something for everyone.